Frahmb/bus-labeling-copy/README.md

 To get the system running on your local system, first check settings.py under src/MIDA/ Ensure you have changed the MEDIA_ROOT and CHECKPOINT_ROOT to your systems path to their respective folders

+MEDIA_ROOT should connect to your 'media/datasets/' folder:

+# '/mnt/c/ExamplePath/media/datasets/'

-MEDIA_ROOT should connect to your 'media/datasets/' folder CHECKPOINT_ROOT should connect to the checkpoints folder found in 'src/MedAI-MAE/checkpoints/'
+CHECKPOINT_ROOT should connect to the checkpoints folder found in 'src/MedAI-MAE/checkpoints/':

+# '/mnt/c/BryanTestCase/bus-labeling-copy/src/MedAI-MAE/checkpoints/'

 *Make sure to complete this step before moving on to hosting the server.* Several migrations are dependent on these values